arm/ai-ml-emulation-layer-for-vulkan/README.md

 Alternatively, you can use the Windows® registry keys to load the manifest files.
 This can be done using the Windows® GUI.
-Or, if you have installed the emulation layer into a deploy folder, you set the path to the manifest files
+Or, if you have installed the ML Emulation Layer for Vulkan® into a deploy folder, you set the path to the manifest files
 using:

 ```powershell